pascalr/admin/docs/grant_application.md

 And then when it's all done, you put it back on the shelf and it stores everything.

+### Solution site internet

+You can access a range of recipes from our website or through our application.

+_On voit le site internet, la sélection d'une recette, puis la sélection de sortir les ingrédients_

+_On voit tous les ingrédients sortis et moi qui cuisine comme un chef cuisinier avec tout de déjà prêt_

+Planification de repas

+The advantage of having a robotic arm is that is has a lot of potential to help you with cooking.
+It can fetch and measure all the ingredients you need for a recipe so you can cook like a pro chef.

+_On voit les pots avec tous les ingrédients et toi qui ne reste plus qu'à verser les ingrédients dans le bol de cuisson_

+**EST-CE QUE C'EST PRATIQUE DE VERSER DE LA FARINE DANS UN BOL???**

+### Open-source

 All the code will be open-source to give much freedom.

-You will be able to control by vocal commands.
+Potential to be voice-activated.
 Heda, make me a bread.

+Potential to communicate with other smart devices, for example a smart fridge in order to get a full grocery list.

 ## 1) Tell us about the world as you see it.
 (A description of the status quo and context in which you will be working)